wherby/wherby.github.io/_posts/doradilla/2019-12-10-introduction-to-doradilla.markdown

 # What’s Doradilla

-Doradilla is a job manage library which provide reactive way to handle job request.
+Doradilla is a job manage library which provides reactive way to handle job request.

 # Doradilla introduction

 ## What's the problem the library resolve?

-The library provide a reactive way to handle resource consuming(CPU, Memory, DB connection) tasks.
+The library provides a reactive way to handle resource consuming(CPU, Memory, DB connection) tasks.

 For example, an OCR application which will trigger OCR tasks based on requests, for each OCR task there needs one CPU core occupied.
 If there is no implementation of job management, the CPUs will be easily taken by OCR jobs.
-The CPU competition will easily slow down the processing and block other function.
+The CPU competition will easily slow down the processing and block other functions.

 #### What's the traditional way to solve the issue?

-create a job queue, and use a worker to takes job from the queue.
+create a job queue, and use workers to take job from the queue.

 #### Is there any universal way to resolve this type of question and makes the implementation easy to use?